antublue/test-engine/README.md

 - [KafkaTest.java](/examples/src/test/java/example/testcontainers/KafkaTest.java)

-### I want to use the Test Engine in place of JUnit 5
+### I want to use the test engine in place of JUnit 5

-You can use the Test Engine in place of Junit 5 in scenarios where you don't really have parameterized test classes.
+You can use the test engine in place of Junit 5 in scenarios where you don't really have parameterized test classes.

 - It's not a "drop in" replacement.